delventhalz/secret-santa-js/README.md

 If you lose a Santa after assignment, they can be removed by moving their assignees to the Santa(s) who were originally assigned the removed Santa.
-The Santa(s) with the changes can then be notified with a new email.
+The Santa(s) with the changes will then be notified with a new email.
 This ensures minimal disruption as no other assignments need to change.

 Note that this will permanently change your `previousMatches`, but will _not_